 Acupuncture.
 Acupuncture can be helpful in treating some of the pain for less severe cases of lumbar stenosis.
 Although it can be very safe, long-term success with this treatment has not been proven scientifically.

 Chiropractic manipulation.
 Chiropractic manipulation is generally safe and can help with some of the pain from lumbar stenosis.
 Care should be taken if a patient has osteoporosis or disk herniation.
 Manipulation of the spine in these cases can worsen symptoms or cause other injuries.

 Surgery for lumbar spinal stenosis is generally reserved for patients who have poor quality of life due to pain and weakness.
-Patients may complain of inability to walk for an extended length of time without sitting.
+Patients may complain of difficulty walking for extended periods of time.
 This is often the reason that patients consider surgery.

 There are two main surgical options to treat lumbar spinal stenosis: laminectomy and spinal fusion.
 Both options can result in excellent pain relief.
 Be sure to discuss the advantages and disadvantages of both with your doctor.

 Laminectomy.
 This procedure involves removing the bone, bone spurs, and ligaments that are compressing the nerves.
 This procedure may also be called a "decompression."
-Laminectomy can be performed as open surgery, where your doctor uses a single, larger incision to access your spine.
+Laminectomy can be performed as open surgery, in which your doctor uses a single, larger incision to access your spine.
 The procedure can also be done using a minimally invasive method, where several smaller incisions are made.
-Your doctor will discuss with you the right option for you.
+Your doctor will discuss the right option for you.